-And we totally get it.
+And we get it.
 Oil in skincare had a bad reputation for a while, mostly due to misinformed marketing.
-And those with oily and acne-prone skin have been repeatedly told to stay away from oil, which truth be told, isn’t entirely correct.
+And those with oily and acne-prone skin have been repeatedly told to stay away from oil, which truth be told, isn’t the best advice.
 In fact, the right type of oil can be highly beneficial to those skin concerns.

 Using the right type of oil can be the key to unlocking your best skin.
 So, it’s no wonder the once skeptics are slowly but surely turning into face oil lovers.
 Because once you find the right face oil for you skin, there’s no turning back.
 The results are that good!

 In this blog we’ll cover the best non-comedogenic oils high in linoleic acid for all skin types, including acne-prone and oily.
 We’ll explain what non-comedogenic actually means, as well as review some the most common comedogenic oils that you should avoid.
 Your pores will thank you later!